nuwanbando/esb-multi-proto-demo/README.md

 $ docker-compose up -d

+/*
-This will start DSS / MB / DSS and deploy the samples You can publish a payload from MB to _books_ queue or post a payload via http endpoint
+ * This will start DSS / MB / DSS and deploy the samples
+ * You can publish a payload from MB to "books" queue or
+ * post a payload via http endpoint
+ */

 ```